-This Conference will bring together members of the international scientific and engineering people interested in recent developments on all aspects of fundamental and applied magnetism.
-The 2021 Magnetic Materials Conference includes the subjects of fundamental and applied magnetism, the latest advances in magnetic materials, energy and power applications, spin electronics, developing applications, trending phenomena, biomagnetism, and much more.
+This Conference will bring together members of the international scientific and engineering people interested in recent developments in all aspects of fundamental and applied magnetism.
+The 2023 Magnetic Materials Conference includes the subjects of fundamental and applied magnetism, the latest advances in magnetic materials, energy and power applications, spin electronics, developing applications, trending phenomena, biomagnetism, and much more.
 The aim of the conference is to obtain a brief exploration of theoretical, experiential, investigational, or theoretical work in all areas of Magnetism and Magnetic Materials.

 Track 1: Magnetism and Magnetic Materials

-The force of attraction acting from a distance is known as Magnetism, is the feature of combined Electromagnetic force, stimulated from the force formed by magnets.
+The force of attraction acting from a distance is known as Magnetism, which is the feature of combined Electromagnetic force, stimulated by the force formed by magnets.
 The magnetic field is produced by the movement of electrically charged particles, North and south poles are two poles in a magnet.
 The motion of electrically stimulated particles gives rise to magnetism.
 The force acting on an electrically charged particle in a magnetic field breaks on the magnitude of the charge, the velocity of the particle, and the strength of the magnetic field.
 Permanent magnets, made from constituents such as iron, experience the strongest effects, identified as ferromagnetism.
 In everyday life paramagnetic, diamagnetic, and antiferromagnetic materials are frequently defined as non-magnetic as the force of a magnet is typically too weak to be felt, and can be noticed only by laboratory instruments.

 Track 2: Magnetic Polymer